dburriss/dburriss.github.io/_posts/2018-04-07-maintainable-unit-tests.md

 ```

 A little trick is to put an `implicit` conversion to the class you are building up.
 Also take a look at [Fluency](https://github.com/nrjohnstone/Fluency) for helping with the creation of builders.

+A final note on this point.
+Just because I use builders a lot does not mean I completely throw mocking frameworks out the window.
+I just tend to use them for things I really don't care about and really aren't likely to change.
+I also tend to use them within other builders rather than directly in tests.

 ### Accessors